-4.4.6 Bolometer array thermal-mechanical design
+4.3.6 Bolometer array thermal-mechanical design

-The design of the SPIRE array units (called Bolometer Detector Arrays, BDA's) is illustrated Figure 4-25.
+The design of the SPIRE array units (called Bolometer Detector Arrays, BDA's) is illustrated Figure 4-21.
 Each BDA unit is split into a 2-K and a 300-mK section.
 The 300-mK section contains the feedhorns, waveguides, bolometer array wafer and the supporting structure.
 The 2-K detector structure forms the mechanical interface between the 300-mK structure and the photometer or spectrometer 2-K enclosures.
 The enclosures are connected via thermal straps to the 1.7-K stage of the Herschel cryostat.
 The heat load from the 2-K structure to the 300-mK structure of the BDA is minimised by suspending the 300-mK section from the 2-K structure with two pre-tensioned 3000-denier Kevlar cords.
 Kevlar has high mechanical strength in tension and a very low thermal conductivity at this temperature, and forms gives good thermal isolation between the assemblies.
 The estimated heat load is less than 1.6 $\mu$ W per array.
 The high mechanical rigidity of the Kevlar cord yields a high resonant frequency (> 200Hz).

-Figure 4-25 - Bolometer Detector Array module.
-(Note: This solid model does not incorporate some superficial modifications to the design that have been recently been introduced.)
+Figure 4-21 - Left: Bolometer Detector Array module design (not incorporating some superficial modifications to the design that have been recently been introduced).
+Right: photograph of a prototype P/LW BDA (without the array filter).